MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 ### Multicart Programming Jumper (SJ7)

-When you program a multicart, you must append the second game ROM to the first game ROM file, and *then* program with the GBxCart.
+When you program a multicart, you must append the second game ROM file to the first game ROM file, and *then* program with the GBxCart.
 It must be programmed in one step.
 When you are program your multicart, SJ7 must be **UNSOLDERED** to program correctly.
 After your multicart has been programmed, bridge SJ7 with solder to enable the multicart functionality.

 ## Bill of Materials (BOM)